NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Squid Ink Sac.md

 **Frequency** once per day

-**Effect** You splatter ink in a 10-foot cone, covering creatures and revealing [[Conditions/Invisible|Invisible]] ones.
+**Effect** You splatter ink in a 10-foot cone, covering creatures and revealing [[Invisible|Invisible]] ones.
 Each creature in the area must succeed at a DC 20 Reflex check save or become covered in ink.
-If a creature has its invisibility negated by this ink, it is [[Conditions/Concealed|Concealed]] instead of invisible.
+If a creature has its invisibility negated by this ink, it is [[3-Rules/Conditions/Concealed|Concealed]] instead of invisible.
 A creature can negate the effects of the ink by spending two Interact actions to wipe off the ink.

 * * *